Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective

 The remainder of this paper is organized as follows.
-In Section~\ref{sec pre and problem fomulation}, some preliminaries, including graph concepts, system models, and some useful lemmas, and the problem formulation are provided.
-In Section~\ref{sec distributed filter}, a consensus-based distributed filter is proposed over directed graphs, and two parameter design methods are given.
-In Section~\ref{sec performance analysis}, the steady-state and the transient performances of the proposed filter are analyzed with the increasing fusion step.
-In Section~\ref{sec simulations}, two numerical examples are provided to validate the effectiveness of the obtained results.
-In Section~\ref{sec conclusion}, conclusions are drawn.
+Section~\ref{sec pre and problem fomulation} presents the preliminaries and problem formulation.
+Section~\ref{sec distributed filter} proposes a consensus-based distributed filter over directed graphs, and provides two parameter design methods.
+Section~\ref{sec performance analysis} analyzes the steady-state performance of the proposed filter as the fusion step number increases.
+Section~\ref{sec simulations} presents two numerical examples to validate the effectiveness of the results.
+Finally, Section~\ref{sec conclusion} concludes the paper.